CameronWard301/communication_scheduler/preferences-api/README.md

    - If you don't want to place the file in the resources folder:
      - Run `base64 -e -i .\<project-name>.p12 -o <project-name>-base64.txt` to encode the keystore file for use in kubernetes secrets that will set the `PREFERENCES_API_SSL_KEY_STORE` to be the data in the text file you've just generated.

+> [!CAUTION]
+> Setting VERIFY_HOSTNAMES to false should NOT be used in a live production environment, it should only be used when testing with self-signed SSL certificates.

 | Environment Variable                    | Description                                                                                                                                                             | Default Value                                      | Required               |
 |-----------------------------------------|-------------------------------------------------------------------------------------------------------------------------------------------------------------------------|----------------------------------------------------|------------------------|
 | PREFERENCES_API_SSL_KEY_STORE_PASSWORD  | The keystore password to access the keystore                                                                                                                            |                                                    | Y if using SSL profile |